pjmeyer/SmartHotel360-Sentiment-Analysis-App/README.md

 The final step in the deployment process is to deploy the Docker image from Azure Container Registry to Azure App Service.
 This can all be done within Visual Studio Code, and the site will be live!

 1. Under `Registries -> Azure`, you'll see your registry in the tree.
-Continue to navigate until you see the `webapp:latest` image.
+Continue to navigate until you see the `SmartHotel360-Sentiment-Analysis-App:latest` image.
 Right-click it and select the **Deploy Image to Azure App Service** option.

     ![Deploy the Image](docs/media/49-deploy-image.png)